makeabilitylab/physcomp/website-dev.md

   - https://pmarsceill.github.io/just-the-docs/docs/customization/#override-styles
   - Here's miminimal mistakes version: https://raw.githubusercontent.com/mmistakes/minimal-mistakes/master/docs/_posts/2013-01-11-markup-html-tags-and-formatting.md
     - And the scss: https://github.com/mmistakes/minimal-mistakes/blob/0cf1a2e1144336b5e026d13b5fd87dc2af02fe8c/_sass/minimal-mistakes/_base.scss
+- [Done] Add in Discussion support.
+Update: OK, did this with disqus platform
 - Add in 'info box` support like minimal mistakes
-- Add in auto-TOC (Table of contents) with sticky support: https://tscanlin.github.io/tocbot/
+- Add in auto-TOC (Table of contents) with sticky support.
+  - Working on this in a branch with: https://tscanlin.github.io/tocbot/
 - Add in figure captioning support (minimal mistakes also has this)
 - Possible to add last modified date into file?
 - Update all arduino code in github to include link back to website